 In the meantime, modifications made to our campus facilities and operations, intended to mitigate risk of COVID-19 transmission, remain intact, in accordance with local, state and federal public health requirements.

 - Optimizing our community's well-being by mitigating COVID-19 transmission.

 - Delivering a stellar Franciscan education aimed at student success and achievement.

-Our plan for the rest of the 2020-21 academic year and beyond remains flexible.
-Our Back To Brooklyn Taskforce for Reopening is monitoring the pandemic situation closely and will change course based on New York State guidance and/or our own assessment of the public health situation as it affects the Terrier community.
-We are prepared to adjust quickly as needed, in accordance with the latest government and public health practices.
+Our plan for summer 2021 and beyond remains flexible.
+Our Back To Brooklyn Taskforce is monitoring the pandemic situation closely and will change course based on New York State guidance and/or our own assessment of the public health situation as it affects the Terrier community.